dscape/specify/README.md

 ```

 specify runs tests in one by one, not in parallel. this means that if you set `assert.expect` higher than the number of asserts you actually do the rest of the tests wont run, cause you will never finish the current test.

+specify is standalone, you don't need any special binaries to run it.

 <a name="installation"/>
 # installation